How Much Risk Are You Taking On?

 - Are unlikely or mild enough that they are not worth resources to address; and

-- Company does not have resources/technology to fully address.
+- The company does not have resources/technology to fully address.

 In summary, taking on risk means addressing what potentialities remain after SMS mitigation efforts.